DeepTrial/Few-shot-Object-Detection-via-Feature-Reweighting/README.md

-# Few-shot Object Detection via Feature Reweighting (Remake Version for Python3.6+ Pytorch1.2+)
+# Few-shot Object Detection via Feature Reweighting (Remake Version)

 This repo is the remake version for the original code of https://github.com/bingykang/Fewshot_Detection .